 Growing Amaryllis in Containers

 Amaryllis can be grown very successfully in containers indoors or in greenhouses.
 When purchasing an amaryllis bulb, keep in mind that, in general, the larger the bulb, the larger the flowers.
 Large bulbs also typically produce more flower stalks.
 Plant bulbs in containers soon after purchasing or transfer them from garden beds into pots during the dormant winter months.
 Pre-forced amaryllis will typically flower about 3–6 weeks after planting (Figure 3).

 Amaryllis flower stalks may get top-heavy when in bloom; make sure the container is substantial enough that it will not tip over, or add a 2- to 3-inch layer of gravel to the bottom of the pot to add weight.
 The pot should also have drainage holes and be large enough to allow 2 inches of space between the bulb and the sides of the pot.
 Cover the drainage holes with pebbles or pieces of broken clay pottery and fill the pot with several inches of potting soil.

-Center the bulb in the container and press down the medium around the roots and bulb base.
-Pot them with 1/4 to 1/3 of the bulb above the soil to keep water from entering the top of the bulb.
-Water the potting medium and place the container in a warm, bright location.
+Center the bulb in the container and press the potting soil around the roots and bulb base.
+Leave 1/4 to 1/3 of the bulb above the soil to keep water from entering the top of the bulb.
+Water the soil and place the container in a warm, bright location.
 No further watering should be necessary until the bulb begins to sprout.

 When growth begins, move the container to a location where it will receive several hours of direct sunlight and temperatures between 75°F to 80°F. Allow the soil to dry between watering to avoid conditions that may favor rot.
 Fertilizer is not necessary at this point.
 Once the flowers open, remove the plant from the bright sunlight to prolong the life of the flowers.
 Flowers will open in succession and each will last about two weeks.